Barred Rock: Eggs, Height, Size and Raising Tips

 When choosing Barred rock chicks, be sure to find a high-quality hatchery so your baby chicks don’t spend a lot of time in the mail.
 Verify that you are dealing with a qualified breeder to ensure you are getting the Barred Rock variety that you are expecting.

 These birds have very few health issues.
-They are hearty enough to be raised in northern climates with snowfall and cold temperatures.
+They are hardy enough to be raised in northern climates with snowfall and cold temperatures.

-They will thrive in any temperature or environment, but they will do best when provided with clean and roomy quarters and are offered quality food and clean water.
+They can thrive in any temperature or environment, but they perform best when provided with clean, spacious quarters, along with quality food and clean water.

 Because these chickens are mild-mannered and quite delicious, they will be prone to predators such as raccoons, ferrets, raptors, and wolves.
 Be sure to provide a secure area for roosting that protects against predators.
 Many of them will strike at night.